Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 2: The model

-so that $t_0=et_{ta}$.
-From Eq.(\ref{eqnsol}) as $r\rightarrow 0$ (we have $y\rightarrow 0$) where $t$ goes from $t_{ta}$ to reach its closest approach at $t_1=et_{ta}$.
-Here the free fall time for a turnaround particle is $t_{ff}=(e-1) t_{ta}=1.72t_{ta}$. \\\\ In Binney-Tremaine (BT) \cite{binney} (pp-379-382), after turnaround, the evolution of particles on the mass shells is described by the Poisson equation and the collisionless Boltzmann equation, in which the density of phase points in a small volume around the phase point of any oscillating particle is constant.
-Different initial energies of a particle will stretch the original phase space patch into a filament.
-When the filaments are sufficiently (phase-)mixed the resulting macroscopic distribution function will tend to its equilibrium state. \\\\ Most importantly, Lynden-Bell (LB) \cite{lyddenbell} argues that a star's potential should vary (violently) in space and time.
-Its varying total energy $E$ then leads to a redistribution of energies between stars and provides a much faster relaxation, called "Violent relaxation".
+which means that a particle's energy will change if its potential changes in time.
+Based on this scenario, Lynden-Bell (LB) \cite{lyddenbell} argues that a star's potential should vary (violently) in space and time due the movements of particles during the gravitational collapse.
+In practice, there will be a large scale potential fluctuations which lead to a redistribution of energies between stars and provides a much faster relaxation, called "Violent relaxation".
 More specifically, LB argues that in this case, the solution of the system consisting of collisionless-Boltzmann equations involves intermingled filaments on smaller and smaller scales.
-For macroscopic observables, LB introducees a coarse-grained distibution function, a local average of distribution function over the filaments.
+For macroscopic observables, LB introducees a coarse-grained distribution function which is a local average of distribution function over the filaments.
 This coarse-grained distribution is expected to reach maximum entropy on a short dynamical time $t_D$.
-In the case of stellar systems, this coarse-grained distribution will tend to the Maxwell-Boltzmann distribution.
-Works on the violent relaxation mechanism are still ongoing.
-Recently, the violent relaxation is observed in the laboratory \cite{lovi}.
+In the case of stellar systems, this "coarse-grained" distribution will tend to the Maxwell-Boltzmann distribution, but the fine-grained distribution could retain its initial distribution.
 The collapse via phase mixing and violent relaxation, is called virialisation (\cite{binney} pp734).
-After the process is complete, in a spherical collapse, the final sphere should satisfy the Virial Theorem, which we will use in the next subsection. \\\\ We note that different authors use different definitions of dynamical time unit to do simulations or for analytic estimates.
+After the process is complete, in a spherical collapse, the averaged kinetic and potential energy in final sphere should satisfy the Virial Theorem, which we will use in the next section.
+Numerical simulations support the Violent relaxation scenario under both Newtonian gravity \cite{vanalbada} and MOND \cite{nipoti}.
+Violent relaxation is also assumed to be the dominant relaxation mechanism for the direct gravitational collapse model of a dark matter halo to form very high redshift supermassive blackhole \cite{loeb}. \\\\ In Newtonian gravity, the violent relaxation time is taken to be the Newtonian free fall time $t_{ff}$ \cite{lyddenbell}, which depends on its initial matter density.
+We note that different authors use different definitions of dynamical time unit to do simulations or for analytic estimates.
 For example, in BT \cite{binney} pp.268, the (Newtonian) free fall time

 is used.
 Lynden-Bell \cite{lyddenbell} uses the dynamical time